What caregivers need to know

 Always easier said than done.
 Some of the basics include showing them how to ask for help, expressing your feelings (not just the positive ones!) in ways that are safe for you and others, and being kind to yourself.
 These simple things will support any of our efforts together and are therapeutic for both of you.

 Visits are typically an hour long.
 Scheduling can be done by phone, text, or email.
-But please remember to contact me 24 hours ahead if you need to cancel.
-After that I will need to charge you a $25 fee.
-My time is valuable-- just as yours is, just as your child’s is!
-If possible make sure your child has eaten before session (I do have snacks available if absolutely necessary).
-If the outer office door is locked when you arrive, just ring the bell.
+But please remember to contact your therapist 24 hours ahead if you need to cancel.
+After that I will need to charge you a $50 late cancellation or no show fee.
+Our time is valuable-- just as yours is, just as your child’s is!
+If possible make sure your child has eaten before session or brings a snack and water bottle.

 I will require your presence in the office, even if you are not participating actively in a session.